React (software)

-React (also known as React.js or ReactJS) is a free and open-source front-end JavaScript library for building user interfaces based on components.
+React (also known as React.js or ReactJS) is a free and open-source front-end JavaScript library that aims to make building user interfaces based on components more "seamless".
 It is maintained by Meta (formerly Facebook) and a community of individual developers and companies.
+According to the Stack Overflow Developer Survey, React is one of the most commonly used web technologies.

-React can be used as a base in the development of single-page, mobile, or server-rendered applications with frameworks like Next.js.
-However, React is only concerned with the user interface and rendering components to the DOM, so creating React applications usually requires the use of additional libraries for routing, as well as certain client-side functionality.
+React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js and React Router.
+Because React is only concerned with the user interface and rendering components to the DOM, React applications often rely on libraries for routing and other client-side functionality.
+A key advantage of React is that it only re-renders those parts of the page that have changed, avoiding unnecessary re-rendering of unchanged DOM elements.
+React is used by an estimated 6% of all websites.

-Basic usage

-The following is a rudimentary example of using React for the web, written in JSX and JavaScript.